The Irish Times: Political stances and controversial stories

-The Irish Times tended to support the 2007 Lisbon Treaty, which adjusted the operation of the European Union.
-However, opposing views were also printed, including articles by Declan Ganley of Libertas Ireland, and other anti-Lisbon campaigners.

 On 31 July 2010, The Irish Times published an article titled "The fighting Irish" about Irish nationals who enlisted in the British Armed Forces.
 The article featured interviews with members of the Royal Irish Regiment and the Irish Guards.
 It was subsequently criticised by current affairs magazine The Phoenix, which argued that the article romanticised the War in Afghanistan and served as little more than an indirect advertisement for the British military.
 The Phoenix accused the editor of The Irish Times, Geraldine Kennedy, of violating the Irish Defence Act which prohibits all forms of military recruitment advertising on the behalf of foreign militaries.

 On 9 September 2011, the paper published a pseudonymous article by Kate Fitzgerald.
 Unknown to the paper, she had taken her life on 22 August 2011.
 The revelation sparked a nationwide debate on suicide with her parents appearing on television to discuss suicide and depression.
 The article criticised the reaction to her illness by her employer, The Communications Clinic, although it was only after she was identified as the author that her employer became known.
 The article was later removed from the paper's website, causing controversy online.
 The editor later told her parents that sections of her article were factually incorrect, but could not say which ones.
 Kate's parents complained to the Office of the Press Ombudsman about an apology made to The Communications Clinic, their complaint was upheld.

 In September 2019, the paper reprinted an article from the New York Times by William Broad.
 The article claimed that "the blossoming anxiety over professed health risks of 5G [fifth generation wireless technology] 'can be traced to a single scientist and a single chart.
 A complaint to the Office of the Press Ombudsman of the Press Council of Ireland was filed by Tom Butler of the University College Cork.
 The Press Council Ombudsman upheld Butler's complaint, ruling that "The Irish Times breached Principle 1 (Truth and Accuracy) of the Code of Practice of the Press Council of Ireland".